EXPRESSCLUSTER/kubernetes/HowToInstallK8s.md

    # kubeadm init --apiserver-advertise-address=192.168.1.151 --pod-network-cidr=10.244.0.0/16  --token-ttl 0
    ```
    - --apiserver-advertise-address: IP address of master node
-   - --pod-network-cidr: It depends on FIXME.
-In this case, we use flannel.
+   - --pod-network-cidr: It depends on Container Networking Interface (e.g. Flannnel, Calico, Canal and so on).
+In this case, we use Flannel.
    - --token-ttl: **0** means **never expire**.
 1. After initialization, take a note the following command.
 It is required to add a worker node to the cluster.
    ```bash